BALTIMORE CITY RENTAL INSPECTION FOR BALTIMORE LANDLORDS

 - There is now a tiered license expiration based on property owner’s compliance with

 code.
 All initial licenses are issued for a two-year period.
-When it is time for renewal you may be able to obtain a three-year license or be limited to a two- or one-year license based on your maintenance record and violation history.
+When it is time for renewal, a landlord may be able to obtain a three-year license or be limited to a two- or one-year license based on your maintenance record and violation history.

-The process is quite simple and usually won’t be longer than 30 minutes.
+The Baltimore City Rental Inspection process is quite simple and usually won’t be longer than 30 minutes.
 As a matter of convenience, owners, landlords or property managers are not required to be at there as long as proper access has been coordinated with the tenant or, if vacant, there is a lock box in place.

 We will email you a copy of the inspection form in advance so you are aware of exactly what the county requires and what will be inspected.
 We encourage clients to understand the requirements in advance to avoid lost time and potential additional cost.

 Baltimore City requires the following:

 Railingis present for interior and exterior steps with more than 3 risers.